HaiderZak/sudoku-game/README.md

 and the program will accept it (green) if the number does not exist in its row and column.
 Otherwise, it will appear red and you will be denied.

-- press SPACE to solve sudoku and finish the board for any reason.
+- press SPACE to solve sudoku at the start of the game only.

 - press BACKSPACE to remove a non-initial cell.
 ```